 Opera Star David Daniels And Husband Arrested On Sexual Assault Charges

-Opera star David Daniels and his husband, conductor Scott Walter, were arrested Tuesday night in Ann Arbor, Michigan on charges of sexual assault.
+Opera star David Daniels and his husband, conductor Scott Walters, were arrested Tuesday night in Ann Arbor, Michigan on charges of sexual assault.
 Representatives of the men and the Houston Police Department confirmed to NPR that the two are currently being held in Ann Arbor and are awaiting extradition to Texas.

 David Daniels is an internationally famous countertenor, whose sweet, high voice has been celebrated on the world's greatest opera and classical music stages.
 He is also a professor at the University of Michigan in Ann Arbor, where he has taught since 2015.